bstachmann/git-workshop/sections/about-git/index.en.md

 ![Torvalds Git Talk](torvalds-tech-talk-on-git.png)

 [Watch it on YouTube](https://www.youtube.com/watch?v=4XpnKHJAok8)

 ---

-### Die Entwickler von Git
+### The Developers of Git

  * Junio C. Hamano
  * Shawn O. Pearce
  * Linus Torvalds
- * uvm.
+ * and others.

 ---

-Der Linux-Kernel wurde lange Zeit händisch versioniert (Tarballs & Patches).
+The Linux kernel was versioned manually for a long time (Tarballs & Patches).

-Später wurde eine kommerzielle Versionsverwaltung Namens Bitkeeper genutzt.
+Later, a commercial version control system called Bitkeeper was used.
-Aus Lizenzgründen wurde ab 2005 eine Alternative dazu gesucht.
+Due to licensing reasons, an alternative was sought starting in 2005.

 ---